-New 2021 Ferrari Purosangue SUV: design, price and specs
+New 2021 Ferrari Purosangue SUV: design, specs and price

-The Ferrari Purosangue will be the Italian firm’s first SUV, with V6, V8 or V12 engines possible
+The Purosangue will be Ferrari’s first ever SUV – and it’ll be available with either a V6, V8 or V12 engine

-A three-door layout would give the Purosangue a coupe-SUV appearance, allowing the carmaker to claim the car is rooted more firmly in Ferrari heritage rather than the mass-market trend that has seen millions of SUVs sold worldwide.
+The images also suggest that the Purosange will adopt a three-door layout, with a single half-door behind the driver for rear-seat passengers, allowing the carmaker to claim the car is more firmly rooted in Ferrari’s heritage rather than simply belonging to the mass-market trend that has seen millions of SUVs sold worldwide.

 At the rear, the tailgate could more closely resemble that of the GTC4Lusso than the Roma.
-A more practical tailgate would make the Purosangue more usable, with increased boot space; not factors usually at the forefront of Ferrari engineers’ minds.
+A more practical tailgate would make the Purosangue more usable, with increased boot space – which are factors not usually at the forefront of a Ferrari engineer’s mind.

-What do you think of the Ferrari Purosangue SUV?
-Tell us what you think in the comments section…
+What do you make of the Ferrari Purosangue SUV?
+Let us know your thoughts in the comments section below…